lethib/my_patients/LOGBOOK.md

 - Introduce TanStack Router for the frontend router.
 A new tool that I am discovering for this project.
 - Add my backend custom error typing to the frontend API client.
+- Implemented the current user middleware to extract the authenticated user from the request context.